Thought: Definition

-The terms "thought" and "thinking" refer to a wide variety of psychological activities.
-In their most common sense, they are understood as conscious processes that can happen independently of sensory stimulation.
-This includes various different mental processes, like considering an idea or proposition or judging it to be true.
-In this sense, memory and imagination are forms of thought but perception is not.
-In a more restricted sense, only the most paradigmatic cases are considered thought.
-These involve conscious processes that are conceptual or linguistic and sufficiently abstract, like judging, inferring, problem solving, and deliberating.
-Sometimes the terms "thought" and "thinking" are understood in a very wide sense as referring to any form of mental process, conscious or unconscious.
-In this sense, they may be used synonymously with the term "mind".
-This usage is encountered, for example, in the Cartesian tradition, where minds are understood as thinking things, and in the cognitive sciences.
-But this sense may include the restriction that such processes have to lead to intelligent behavior to be considered thought.
-A contrast sometimes found in the academic literature is that between thinking and feeling.
-In this context, thinking is associated with a sober, dispassionate, and rational approach to its topic while feeling involves a direct emotional engagement.
+The terms "thought" and "thinking" are used in different ways in psychology and philosophy.
+In their most common sense, they refer to conscious processes that occur independently of direct sensory input.
+This includes activities such as considering an idea, evaluating a preposition, or making a judgement.
+In this sense, memory and imagination count as forms of thought, while perception does not.
+In a narrower sense, only the most typical cases are called thought-specifically conscious, conceptual or linguistic processes such as judging, inferring, problem-solving, and deliberating.
+Sometimes, however, the terms are understood in a much broader sense to include all mental processes, conscious or unconscious.
+In this wide usage, they can be treated as synonymous with mind, as in the Cartesian tradition (where the mind is described as a "thinking thing") and in the cognitive sciences.
+Some accounts further add that only processes leading to intelligent behavior should count as thought.
+A common contrast in the literature is drawn between thinking and feeling.
+In this distinction, thinking is seen as a rational, dispassionate activity, while feeling involves direct emotional engagement.